Table of Contents

 Copy and paste the following into this file before we explain the contents.

-######################################################################################### This Project/Package Metadata# Reference: https://doc.rust-lang.org/cargo/reference/manifest.html[package]6 collapsed lines
+######################################################################################### This Project/Package Metadata# Reference: https://doc.rust-lang.org/cargo/reference/workspaces.html#the-package-table[package]6 collapsed lines

-authors = ["Your Own Name"] # HEY YOU!
-UPDATE ME!edition = "2021" # Reference: https://doc.rust-lang.org/edition-guide/rust-2021/index.htmllicense = "MIT"name = "big-button"version = "0.1.0" # This project versionreadme = "README.md"
+authors = ["YOUR OWN NAME"] # HEY YOU!
+UPDATE ME!edition = "2024" # Rust code edition: https://doc.rust-lang.org/edition-guide/rust-2021/index.htmllicense = "MIT"name = "big-button"version = "0.1.0" # This project versionreadme = "README.md"

 ######################################################################################### Rust program dependencies# Reference: https://doc.rust-lang.org/cargo/guide/dependencies.html[dependencies]31 collapsed lines

-cortex-m = "0.7" # Core support for ARM Cortex-M microcontrollerscortex-m-rt = "0.7" # Startup code and minimal runtime for Cortex-Mpanic-halt = "1.0" # Basic panic handler that halts on panicdefmt = "0.3" # Deferred formatting for embedded loggingdefmt-rtt = "0.4" # RTT (Real-Time Transfer) transport for defmt
+cortex-m = "0.7" # Core support for ARM Cortex-M microcontrollers (M33 for RP2350)cortex-m-rt = "0.7" # Startup code and minimal runtime for Cortex-Mpanic-halt = "1.0" # Basic panic handler that halts on panicdefmt = "1.0" # Deferred formatting for embedded loggingdefmt-rtt = "1.0" # RTT (Real-Time Transfer) transport for defmt

-# Debug probe panic handler with defmt supportpanic-probe = { version = "0.3", features = ["print-defmt"] }
+# Debug probe panic handler with defmt supportpanic-probe = { version = "1.0", features = ["print-defmt"] }

-# Embassy Rust embedded framework dependenciesembassy-executor = { git = "https://github.com/embassy-rs/embassy.git", branch = "main", features = [ "arch-cortex-m", "executor-thread", "executor-interrupt", "defmt", "task-arena-size-98304",] }embassy-rp = { git = "https://github.com/embassy-rs/embassy.git", branch = "main", features = [ "defmt", "unstable-pac", "time-driver", "critical-section-impl", "rp2040",] }embassy-time = { git = "https://github.com/embassy-rs/embassy.git", branch = "main", features = [ "defmt", "defmt-timestamp-uptime",] }embassy-sync = { git = "https://github.com/embassy-rs/embassy.git", branch = "main", features = [ "defmt",] }
+# Embassy Rust embedded framework dependenciesembassy-embedded-hal = { version = "0.5", features = ["defmt"] }embassy-executor = { version = "0.9", features = [ "arch-cortex-m", "executor-thread", "executor-interrupt", "defmt",] }embassy-rp = { version = "0.8", features = [ "critical-section-impl", "time-driver", "defmt", "unstable-pac", "rp235xb", "binary-info",] }embassy-time = { version = "0.5", features = [ "defmt", "defmt-timestamp-uptime",] }embassy-sync = { version = "0.7", features = ["defmt"] }embassy-futures = { version = "0.1", features = ["defmt"] }

 ######################################################################################### Compiler profile for when running cargo run --release# Reference: https://doc.rust-lang.org/cargo/reference/profiles.html[profile.release]9 collapsed lines

-codegen-units = 1 # Number of codegen units - 1debug = 2 # Debug info included in compiled binary - 0: none, 1: line numbers, 2: fulldebug-assertions = false # Debug assertion - disabledincremental = false # Incremental compilation - disabledlto = 'fat' # Link-time optimization - fat: Perform optimization across all cratesopt-level = "s" # Optimize compile - s: optimize for binary sizeoverflow-checks = true # Integer overflow checks - disabledpanic = "abort" # Panic strategy - abort: terminate process upon panicrpath = false # Relative path - disabled
+codegen-units = 1 # Number of codegen units - 1debug = 2 # Debug info included in compiled binary - 0: none, 1: line numbers, 2: fulldebug-assertions = false # Debug assertion - disabledincremental = false # Incremental compilation - disabledlto = 'fat' # Link-time optimization - fat: Perform optimization across all cratesopt-level = "s" # Optimize compile - s: optimize for binary sizeoverflow-checks = true # Integer overflow checks - enabledpanic = "abort" # Panic strategy - abort: terminate process upon panicrpath = false # Relative path - disabled

 Let’s discuss what each section here is and why it is so special.